tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 :::{warning}
 Students starting C769 after 8/25/2024 will be automatically enrolled in the newest version, ROM3.
 The ROM3 requirements are very similar to ROM2.
-However, faculty could only review the new course after its release, and there may be some minor discrepancies between the latest course and our stated best practices.
+However, faculty could only review the new course after its release, and there may be some minor discrepancies between the latest course, available resources, and stated best practices.
 :::

 # Task 2